geminiplanetimager/gpi_pipeline/documentation/usage/recipesqueue.rst

 Primitive classes and the special action "Accumulate Images"
 ----------------------------------------------------------------

-Primitives in the pipeline are loosely divided into two classes:
+Primitives in the pipeline are loosely divided into two levels:

- * steps which should be performed upon each input file individually (for instance background subtraction), and
+ * "Level 1" steps that should be performed upon each input file individually (for instance background subtraction), and
- * steps which are done to an entire set of files at once (for instance, combination via ADI).
+ * "Level 2" steps that are done to an entire set of files at once (for instance, combination via ADI).

 The dividing line between these two levels of action is set by a special primitive called :ref:`Accumulate Images <AccumulateImages>`.